 2020 has been quite the year!
 It’s brought with it unpredicted turns and unexpected, rocky moments.
 And as the year winds down, we find ourselves facing continued uncertainty.
 As a business owner and healthcare practitioner, that can feel quite unsettling.

 In the midst of the unknown, how can you prepare?

-While you can never truly know what the future holds, there are some things you can do to get ready for life’s inevitable storms.
+While you can never truly know what the future holds, as I’ve experienced before, there are some things you can do to get ready for life’s inevitable storms.
 Here are three crucial safety nets to put in place – ones that will help protect you and your practice.